pierrelouismissler/aster-website/readme.md

 python -m ipykernel install --user --name=aster-website
 ```

-## From developpement to production:
+## From developement to production:

 Hosting a website, getting the appropriate certificates, setting the right listeners to accept HTTPS, here is what it takes with AWS.